Celine Haga Chokes Out Amy Montenegro In The Last Round But Still Loses At ‘Invicta FC 21: Anderson Vs. Tweet’ [Video]

 Amy Montenegro and Celine Haga went one-on-one in the cage at Invicta FC 21: Anderson vs. Tweet and in the final round, Haga choked out Montenegro.
 However, Montenegro still won.

-According to a written article by Bleacher Report, it reports that Celine Haga locked in a rear-naked choke on Amy Montenegro near the end of the third and final round at Invicta FC 21 on Saturday night in Kansas City.
+According to a written article by Bleacher Report, Celine Haga locked in a rear-naked choke on Amy Montenegro near the end of the third and final round at Invicta FC 21 on Saturday night in Kansas City.
 Reportedly, Montenegro went unconscious but Greg Franklin, the referee during the fight, did not know she did until after the bell sounded and he separated the two.
 It would only make sense for Franklin to recognize his blunder and grant the submission win victory to Haga, but he decided to leave the decision to the judges.
 With the scorecards reading 29-28 on all three, Montenegro won the fight by unanimous decision.

 As time expired, Haga applied a schoolyard choke and Montenegro went unconscious. pic.twitter.com/CCCcQZ5KcR